 Wrap recycled

-There are a few different ways you can wrap your gifts that ultimately reduces waste.
+There are a few different ways you can wrap your gifts that ultimately reduce waste.
 This includes:

 Quality over quantity